 - Provides term-time coaching in cricket, hockey, golf, cycling and Tag Rugby to boys and girls from the primary schools in Knysna and surrounding areas;

-- Hosts an extensive programme of holiday sports clinics for the schools in the community.
+- Hosts an extensive program of holiday sports clinics for the schools in the community.

 - Coordinates a highly successful sports development programme for children from previously disadvantaged communities;